- SCU Home Page

-Incoming first year LEAD Scholars and their families are asked to attend New Student Orientation session 4 or session 5.
+Incoming first year LEAD Scholars and their families are asked to attend New Student Orientation session 3 or session 4.
 Attendance at one of these two sessions is optional, but strongly preferred.
-At these two orientation sessions, we offer programs specifically for LEAD Scholars and their families.
-LEAD Scholars will be introduced to the program and begin to explore their courses with faculty and staff from the LEAD Scholars Program.
-We also hold a dinner for LEAD Scholars and their families to connect with faculty, staff and students in the program.
-Students participating in sessions 1, 2, 3, or 6 will meet with a LEAD Scholars Program staff member to learn more about the program.
-Unfortunately, we are not able to accommodate students who are planning to attend orientation session 7 because it conflicts with LEAD Week.
+At these two orientation sessions, we hold a dinner for LEAD Scholars and their families to learn more about the program and connect with involved faculty, staff and students.
+Students participating in sessions 1, 2, 5, or 6 will meet with a LEAD Scholars Program staff member to learn more about the program.
+Because LEAD Week conflicts with orientation session 7, we strongly recommend that students do not participate in session 7.
+If you need to participate in session 7, we will make sure that you receive information about LEAD, and a schedule that accommodates both the LEAD Week and Orientation schedules.

 All incoming LEAD Scholars also take a one-week elective course of their choosing in such fields as Engineering, Chemistry, Business, or Religious Studies.
 LEAD Week also offers workshops that familiarize students with university resources and culture.
 Lastly, peer mentors coordinate a various team-building activities to engage students and foster community among LEAD Scholars.
 Click here for more information on LEAD Week.

 English 1A and 2A* (Critical Thinking (CTW))

 First year LEAD Scholars take the first year required courses, English 1A and 2A within the LEAD Scholars Program.
 Transfer students may also be required to take these course if they have not completed their introductory English requirement.
 These courses begin during LEAD Week and continue through fall and winter quarters of their first year.
 Students take English 1A and 2A with the same instructor and students.
 These instructors for the LEAD Scholars English 1A and 2A have been specially selected because of their interest in working with first generation college students.
 These two courses provide an academic foundation for students, allowing them to fulfill their Critical Thinking and Writing requirement within an academically challenging and supportive environment.

 LEAD Seminar 1 and 2, and LEAD 101